AnujnaJagadish/MyOS/README.md

-# Custom Operating System Code (User-Level In-Memory OS)·
+# Custom Operating System Code·

 This repository contains a simple operating system code written in C, featuring a custom in-memory file system.
 It demonstrates core OS concepts such as file management, user interaction, concurrency, and synchronization.